See below -- http://circlewoods.blogspot.com/2006/08/saturday-aug.html -- for a story on lawn-sign theft allegations made by Ruben campaign.

 Lastly, on the issue of campaign tactics and both campaigns' complaints about the other, let me simply say that a supporter of the senator went on a local blog (Gilbert/Granola Park at the Voice) to claim that the Raskin campaign had stolen hundreds of Ruben lawn signs from her neighborhood in Hillandale.
 Insignificant and petty, perhaps, but I decided to look into it because I simply couldn't believe the allegation.
 Turns out the charge originated with the Ruben campaign, even though the campaign manager feigned ignorance.
 I posted the results of my reporting at http://circlewoods.blogspot.com/2006_08_01_archive.html

 Much ado about nothing?
 Maybe.
 Politics as usual?
 Probably.
-But the experience left me wondering what Ruben
+But the experience left me wondering what Ruben won't do to win.

 I think it's time for a change.